AbdelilahTahlil/Data_Visualization_using_Dash/README.md

 Before proceeding, I invite you to install Docker in your device.
 Visit https://docs.docker.com/get-docker/ .

 **Warning:** Because Gunicorn only runs on Linux, this is a Linux Docker container.
-If you are using Windows 10, make sure to have Hyper-V isolation enabled (Docker asks to enable Hyper-V during installation), or use a Virtual Machine with a Linux distribution (This last option is *not recommended*).
+If you are using Windows 10, make sure to have [WSL 2](https://docs.microsoft.com/fr-fr/windows/wsl/install) installed and Hyper-V isolation enabled (Docker asks to enable Hyper-V during installation), or use a Virtual Machine with a Linux distribution (This last option is *not recommended*).
 You can always run the application on a dev server, see the instructions above.

 1. First you need to build the Docker image.
 In your command prompt, type the following command: